LightJason/lightjason.github.io/content/tutorials/actions.md

 1. software-based, so an action is a method (within a class) which will be executed during the agent cycle with the current agent-based execution context
 2. agent-based, the action is represent by a literal within a rule or plan, but during execution the same action can be run more than one times in parallel

-Based on this two definitions, on the Java-side a method must be written and be combined with the literal information for the AgentSpeak(L++) script, so that the agent can get access to the method.
+Based on these two definitions, on the Java-side a method must be written and be combined with the literal information for the AgentSpeak(L++) script, so that the agent can get access to the method.
 LightJason supports for this structure an interface, method annotations and reading mechanism to create all action objects.